zwdzwd/wzmetagene/README.md

 # Create Metagene intervals
 "metagene" intervals associated with a given interval (input, in bed format) is the set of intervals positioned with respect to the input interval.
-This allows for metagene plots to be made.
+This allows for metagene/waterfall plots to be made.

 ## Features
 - Strand-aware